xoqem/TemplateUtilJS/README.md

 TemplateUtilJS
 ==============

 This is a util for simple javascript templating.
+If you are looking for your solution, I highly suggest trying a more tried and true solution, like Underscore's built in template method or Handlebars.
 The code for the tmpl function was adapted from John Resig's micro templating example (http://ejohn.org/blog/javascript-micro-templating/).
 A couple of helper methods were adding for adding templates from either a string or external url.

 The only file you need to use this is the template-util.js file.
 To see an example run index.html and take a peek at the source code.